 Credit cards and personal loans

-You won’t need to make any repayments during the three-month period, but banks can still charge you interest during the payment holiday.
+You won’t need to make any repayments during this period, but banks can still charge you interest during the payment holiday.
 This will be added to your balance so that when you start paying back what you owe, it will cost you more and take you longer to clear your debt.

 If you think you’re going to need a payment holiday, get in touch with your credit card or loan provider as soon as possible.
 Some have online forms which you can submit so you don’t have to wait on the phone to speak to someone.
 It’s important to request a payment holiday in advance, rather than simply not making a payment.
 Taking a payment holiday shouldn’t affect your credit rating, whereas simply missing a payment will count against your credit score and could incur further charges.

 If you don’t think you’re going to be able to afford to pay your energy bills over the next few months, contact your energy provider and see if they can defer your payments temporarily.
 Most of the big suppliers, such as British Gas, Npower, EDF and E.on have said that they will delay bill due dates, and EDF Energy, Npower, Scottish Power, and a few other providers have confirmed they will allow energy customers who are struggling financially, to repay what they owe over longer periods.
+However, suppliers can now pursue customers over unpaid bills, although the energy regulator Ofgem has urged them not to use aggressive tactics.

 If you have a pre-payment meter and are unable to top it up either because you are ill with coronavirus or have to self-isolate you may be able to get a top-up card or key with credit on it posted at your home.
 Get in touch with your supplier as soon as possible so that they can send one out to you.